embeddedartistry/arduino-printf/README.md

 ## Project Target

-This library aims to offer a complete `printf()` solution while maintaining low storage and flash requirements.
+This library aims to offer a complete `printf()` solution while maintaining low storage and RAM requirements.
 This is **critical** for MCUs with limited storage and RAM.
 This project is ideal for [AVR based MCUs](https://en.wikipedia.org/wiki/AVR_microcontrollers) like the
 Arduino Uno and it's siblings.